michaeldzjap/waveplayer/README.md

 ```

 ### Schedule a playlist and play it through from start to finish
-Load some audio files from an URL and start playback when loading has finished:
+Load some audio files from a URL and start playback when loading has finished:
 ```javascript
 wavePlayer.createPlaylist(
     ["1.mp3", "2.mp3", "3.mp3", "4.mp3", "5.mp3"]